pathfindertimothy/dapp4-automation/e2e/README.md

 ## To run test

 - Start the app by runing `npm run start`
+- To run the test
+  - Update or replace the cypress script in package.json to: `"test:e2e": "npx cypress run --browser chrome --headed --reporter cypress-mochawesome-reporter"`.
+The option `--browser chrome` is needed to run the test locally in a chrome browser.
+It is not needed during github actions as it is already defined in the main.yml file
   - Start the test by runing `npm run e2e`
 - Report will be seen in `reports` folder
     - Open the `mochawesome` html in the broswer to view the report